Bianca-Aguglia/playground-projects/README.md

 ---
 **Notes**
 - 13aug22: decided to move the forked projects to their own folder to more accurately reflect the number of projects I build or I directly contribute to
+- 18aug22: decided to change the naming convention (use '-' instead of '\_' to follow best practices)